Onboard Science Instrument Autonomy for the Detection of Microscopy Biosignatures on the Ocean Worlds Life Surveyor: Results

 \subsection{Data Validation}

 In addition to science summary products, the data validation step includes simple checks to identify observations that violate expected data characteristics and alert operations teams.
-If unrecognized, these observations with undesirable qualities may hamper downstream biosignature analysis.
-The full list of validation products is described in Section \ref{sec:method_preproc_valid} and Table \ref{tab:validation}.
+If unrecognized, these observations may hamper downstream biosignature analysis. \ed{Refer to Section \ref{sec:method_preproc_valid} and and Table \ref{tab:validation} for the} full list of validation products \ed{generated by \acrshort{helm} and \acrshort{fame}}.
 Figure \ref{fig:data_validation} illustrates two data quality checks and related observations that violate each.
-The top of Figure \ref{fig:data_validation} shows vibration recorded while the \acrshort{dhm} was only partially integrated into \acrshort{owls}.
-It also includes an observation in which the microscope was physically bumped during recording causing sharp frame-to-frame jitter.
-Vibration is important to monitor, as it can create image jitter that produces fictitious motility in observed particles.
+The top of Figure \ref{fig:data_validation} shows \ed{one observation containing} vibration recorded while the \acrshort{dhm} was only partially integrated into \acrshort{owls}.
+It also includes an observation in which the microscope was physically bumped during recording causing sharp frame-to-frame \ed{shaking.
+Any microscope movement is important to detect as it can induce fictitious motility-like movement} in observed particles.
 The bottom of Figure \ref{fig:data_validation} shows a second problem where observations from the field campaign contained high particle densities.
-In this situation, particles appear to regularly intersect in the raw 2D observations causing degraded tracker performance.
-The \ref{sec:results_tracking} section (and Figure \ref{fig:sim_scores}) provides a more thorough exploration of how high particle density can degrade tracking performance.
-For any observation, failing one or more data quality checks translated to a lower \acrshort{dqe} and impact its assessment during data prioritization.
+In this situation, particles appear to regularly intersect in the raw 2D observations causing degraded tracker performance. \ed{Section} \ref{sec:results_tracking} (and Figure \ref{fig:sim_scores}) provides a more thorough \ed{sensitivity analysis} of how high particle density can degrade tracking performance.
+For any observation, failing one or more data quality checks translates to a lower \acrshort{dqe} and impacts its assessment during data prioritization.
 Given similar \acrshort{sue} and \acrshort{dd} values, this ensures high-quality observations are favored for downlink.
-For each check included in the \acrshort{dqe}, the acceptable bounds and relative weight compared to other checks are configurable to permit retuning by ground teams.
+For each check included in the \acrshort{dqe}, the acceptable bounds and relative weight compared to other checks are configurable to permit retuning by ground teams. \ed{In addition to the \acrshort{dqe}, all validation failures are logged to verbose plaintext reports for operator review.
+This capability, demonstrated during the field test described in Section \ref{sec:results_field}, satisfies Requirements L4-8,9 in Table \ref{tab:reqs4}.}